Galanti: History

 Antonio Galanti started the Galanti accordion factory with his three sons Domenico, Egidio and Robusto in the small village of Mondaino Italy.
 Galanti earned his living by traveling throughout Italy showcasing his Merry-Go-Round, while continuing to develop the first Galanti accordion in 1890.

 The first Galanti accordions saw production in 1917.

 It was not until 1920 when a significant number of Italians had immigrated to the United States that the Galanti brothers Domenico and Robusto saw an opportunity to grow and expand the company and started exporting the Galanti brand to New York City.

 Ahlborn Galanti started making classical organs during the late 1970s and subsequently founded General Music or GEM.

 Similarly Marcello Galanti founded Intercontinental Electronics, later known as Viscount International to design and manufacture electronic organs after leaving his brothers in 1969.

 Acclaim

 Galanti produced a successful line of accordions, with its Super Dominator model leading the way in overall quality.
 An advertisement for the Super Dominator read, "This sensitive musical instrument will outperform any other comparable accordion.
 It is the supreme achievement of the Galanti artisans... the culmination of a half-century of musical craftsmanship."
 Chris Saccheri of www.letspolka.com writes, "This was an excellent accordion and one of the world's best during its time."
-Galanti guitars were also recognized for their craftsmenship and used widely by professionals at the time in Italy.
+Galanti guitars were also recognized for their craftsmanship and used widely by professionals at the time in Italy.